You’re not fooling anyone.

 - Your uniqueness is exactly what prevents you from being yourself on the page.
 Your weird ways want to be released but instead, they lead you to delete words immediately after writing them.
 That’s because those words feel out of place and different from what the humans expect from each other.

 The UGLY: Your alien oddities will be criticized by the masses.

 - People will point at you like the visitor you are.
 They’ll want to know why you think you can get away with being different than them.
-So they’ll go out of their way to remind you how you’re not fitting into their planet’s writing customs.
+So they’ll go out of their way to remind you how you’re not fitting into their realm’s writing customs.
 Then they’ll look for other people to join their lynchpin mission.

 Embrace Your Alien Heritage